13 Best Books on Emotional Intelligence

 The Color of Emotional Intelligence: Elevating Our Self and Social Awareness to Address Inequities by Farah Harris

-This book explores how emotional intelligence might be used to break barriers to equity.
-Psychotherapist and well-being expert, Farah Harris, uses personal stories, anecdotes, and insight to help readers understand the fundamentals of emotional intelligence and why it’s so hard to apply.
-It also examines different types of stressors, which may lead to people relying on skills other than emotional intelligence.
+This book explores how emotional intelligence can break barriers to equity.
+Harris uses personal stories to help readers understand the fundamentals of emotional intelligence and why it’s so hard to apply.
+It also examines different types of stressors, which explains why unhealthy defensive tactics are ultimate go-to’s when we aren’t in tune with our emotions.
+This book is full of simple, easy-to-apply tools for elevating your emotional intelligence.

 Self-Awareness (HBR Emotional Intelligence Series)

 Self awareness, one of the four core components of emotional intelligence, allows you to see your talents, shortcomings, and potential.
-The goal of this book is to help you understand your own thoughts and emotions to spark more productive and rewarding relationships with coworkers, employees, and bosses.
-This volume includes the work of emotional intelligence thought leaders like Daniel Goleman, Robert Steven Kaplan, and Susan David.
-It was compiled by the Harvard Business Review.
+This book helps you understand your thoughts and emotions to spark more productive relationships with coworkers, employees, and bosses.
+This volume includes the work of emotional intelligence thought leaders like Daniel Goleman, Robert Steven Kaplan, and Susan David—names we’re already familiar with!

 Daring Greatly: How the Courage to Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead by Brené Brown